Horlarmeday/ehmrs/README.md

 # EHMRS

-EHMRS is a  is a CLI to bootstrap new express projects.
+EHMRS is a project to help health care centers manage their clinial, administrative and financial operations.

 ## Installation